The Creaking Door

 Moray Powell (above, left) hosted the Creaking Door.
 Some episodes are confused by collectors with its American cousin, Inner Sanctum Mysteries.

-In 1964, South Africa began The Creaking Door, using original scripts which included stories with a heavier emphasis on the supernatural.
-The topics ranged from haunted houses to a woman who turns into a giant cat, and of course, the typical paranoid murderer so often presented on the original Inner Sanctum.
-(Grams, 104) The host for this series was Peter Bloomfield.
-Mr. Bloomfield doesn't sound like Raymond, and tries a bit too hard to sound spooky in general.
-Whereas the real Raymond was corny but clever, Bloomfield seems somewhat campy.
-It's still enjoyable, but sounds more dated than the original series... even though it's actually newer.
+In 1964, South Africa began The Creaking Door, using original scripts that included stories with a heavier emphasis on the supernatural (Grams, 104).
+The topics ranged from haunted houses to zombie witch doctors, and of course, the typical paranoid murderer so often presented on the original Inner Sanctum.
+The host for this series was Peter Bloomfield (pictured above).
+Mr. Bloomfield doesn't sound like Raymond, but he obviously relished the role.
+Whereas the real Raymond was corny but clever, Bloomfield's voice was dripping with sinister sarcasm.
+The stories were pretty creepy too.

 Killers were haunted by guilt and often betrayed by fate in The Creaking Door.